• Home

 Once you have your floral foam in place, let it soak, but resist the urge to push it down.

-Step 2: Create a Tape Grid
+Step 3: Create a Tape Grid

 Next, use strips of Scotch tape to create a grid across the top of your vase.
+If you’ve never used this floral arranging trick before, it’s a game-changer!

 Using Scotch tape to make a floral grid on top of a white hobnail vase for an Easter centerpiece

-Using tape to create a grid not only helps to keep your flowers in place, but it makes arranging them so much easier!
+Using tape to create a grid not only helps to keep your flowers in place, but it also makes arranging them so much easier!

-The grid helps hold each stem right where you want it, so they don’t all flop to the sides or bunch up in one spot making it easy to get a balanced arrangement without all the frustration.
+The grid helps hold each stem right where you want it, so they don’t all flop to the sides or bunch up in one spot, making it easy to get a balanced arrangement without all the frustration.

-Step 3: Add Your Spring Flowers
+Step 4: Add Your Spring Flowers

 Next, start adding your flowers one by one, beginning with the largest blooms and working your way down.